lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ## How to use this repo

-There are three scripts which acommpany this tutorial and which can be run through either the ipython notebook or the command line
+There are three scripts which acommpany this tutorial.
+They can be run through either the ipython notebook or the command line
 * Part1/KerasIntro_Example1.py/ipynb
 * Part1/KerasIntro_OtherExamples.py/ipynb
 * Part2/IntrotoNeuralNets2_CIFAR_2classes.ipynb